mithun-p13/toy-rc-car-website-/README.md

 ## ⭐ Support

-If you found this project useful, please consider giving it a star on GitHub.
+If you like this project, please give it a ⭐ on GitHub.

-Happy Coding! 🚀